 Detailed reasons for my decision are set out below.

-Where the schedule of documents indicates an exemption claim has been applied to a document or part of document, my findings of fact and reasons for deciding that the exemption provision applies to that information are set out below.
+My findings of fact and reasons for deciding that the exemption provision applies to that information are set out below.

 6.1 Section 22 of the FOI Act - irrelevant to request